 Whatever Happened to...?

 We get lots of requests to add sweets to A Quarter Of.
-While we try to find as many as we can to add to A Quarter Of..., many of the old favourites have disappeared.
+While we try to find as many as we can to add to A Quarter Of..., many of the favourites from the old fashiioned sweet shops have disappeared.
 We thought it would be a good idea to set up a page of the most requested sweets and what we understand happened to them... unless you know better (if so please tell us at email@example.com).
 You can see loads of memories and questions on our main "Whatever Happened To" Page.

 Texan is our most requested chocolate bar.
 Texan was a chewy nougat centre covered in milk chocolate.
 It was made by Macintoshes (now part of Nestle).
 Texan was launched in the mid 1970's and disappeared in the mid 1980's.
 It reapppeared for a couple of months around 2005 but is not unavailable again unfortunately.